 So what are you waiting for?
 Start on a couple of these ways right now, to boost your self-confidence and start seeing the results.
 Enjoy!

 Sally Leslie is a personal development blogger and freelance writer for hire.
 She loves to create content that makes people think.
 She works with B2C and B2B businesses and in the personal development sphere.
-She has a background in Business Development, Recruitment, and Sales.
+She has a background in Business Development, Recruitment, Sales, and the Travel industry.
 An avid sports fan, she has an obsession with football.